vecna/sniffjoke/README.md

 # SniffJoke: transparent TCP connection scrambler

-SniffJoke is an application for Linux that handle transparently your TCP connection, delaying, modifyng and inject fake packets inside your transmission, make it almost impossible to be wiretapped.
+SniffJoke is an application for Linux that handle transparently your TCP connection, delaying, modifyng and inject fake packets inside your transmission, make them almost impossible to be correctly readed by a passive wiretapping technology (IDS or sniffer)

 # Installation
     ./configure && make && make install